 |Vitamin B6||0.221 mg||10%|

 There are more traces of nutrients but in minimal amounts.

 These nutrients make it worth eating, and the calorie value is also tolerable for diabetics.

-How much custard apple can you eat a day?
+How much custard apple can you eat a day, if you have Diabetes?

-A medium-sized fruit measuring about 100 mg is enough a day.
+Since Sitaphal has a moderate glycemic index, only one medium-sized fruit measuring about 100 mg is enough for a day for diabetic individuals.